futuchain/FUTU/index.md

 Tokenomics $FUTU

-Total 1000000000 FUTU
+Total 7000000000 FUTU

-Liquidity growth
-3% of each transfer or sale is permanently added to the liquidity - then 2% - then 1% - then 0.5% forever after the contract has been renounced

 Development fund portfolio
 1% of each transfer or exchange is added to futuristic engine's development portfolio

-Waigoing capital duty By selling $FUTU, you also pay an exit fee of 3% of your sale, this percentage goes into a pool of liquidity dedicated to future airdrops and more development of the eco.
+Waigoing capital duty By selling $FUTU, you will pay an exit fee of 10% of your sale, this percentage goes into a pool of liquidity dedicated to future airdrops and more development of the ecosystem.
 Giving up your governance token before the airdrop has been made will result in a loss of capital, only FUTU active addresses will receive the monthly airdrops.

-### $RIST
+### $RICO

-Total 1000000000000 $RIST
+Total 1000000000000000 $RICO

-Tokenomics $RIST
+Tokenomics $RICO

-Liquidity growth 2% of each transfer or transaction is permanently added to liquidity
+Liquidity growth 5% of each transfer or transaction is permanently added to liquidity

-Development fund portfolio 1% of each transfer or exchange is added to futuristic engine's development portfolio
+Development fund portfolio 5% of each transfer or exchange is added to futuristic engine's development portfolio

-Frictionless yield holders of $RIST earn a passive income through static reflection
+Frictionless yield holders of $RICO earn a passive income of 5% through static reflection

 ## IC Pools